 Wetlands - Fyshwick (Fyshwick catchment)

-The new wetlands off Dairy Road in Fyshwick will connect to an existing channel, creating a much larger chain of functional wetlands.
+The new wetland off Dairy Road in Fyshwick will connect to an existing channel, creating a much larger chain of functional wetlands.
+Construction will be completed by the end of June 2019.

 Once part of Jerrabomberra Creek, the old channel has minimal stormwater flow but the new works will make it functional once more.